HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Europe >

 On June 7, 2008, 300 people held a demonstration at Osečná against mining of the Osečná-Kotel uranium deposit near Liberec. (ČTK June 7, 2008)

-The Czech Ministry of the Environment external link (MŽP) has denied requests by Urania Mining s.r.o. for the mining of uranium at Osečná-Kotel and Ploužnice near Liberec.
+The Czech Ministry of the Environment (MŽP) has denied requests by Urania Mining s.r.o. for the mining of uranium at Osečná-Kotel and Ploužnice near Liberec.
 The company has lodged appeals against the decisions. (ČTK June 6, 2008)

 The Czech Environment Ministry declared the Kotel municipality near Liberec a protected deposit area in which uranium could be mined, the Prima television station reported on Apr.
 29, 2008.
 The deposit contains some 20,000 tonnes of uranium ore, worth billions of crowns.
 It was Diamo state company that applied that the uranium deposits in the Podještědí area be protected, Prima reported.
 "We do not plan mining at all," Diamo production deputy director Marian Boehm told Prima.
 People from local municipalities fear that uranium mining would further harm the environment and force them to move away.
 (Prague Daily Monitor Apr.
 30, 2008)